-Prevent Files And Folders From Accidental Deletion Or Modification In Linux
+Prevent Files And Folders From Accidental Deletion Or Modification In Linux - OSTechNix

-Some times, I don’t think straight and accidentally “SHIFT+DELETE” my data.
-Worse, I don’t even backup the data before deleting them.
-If you’re anything like me, here is a good news for you.
-There is a simple, yet useful commandline utility called “chattr” (abbreviation of Change Attribute) which can be used to prevent files and folders from accidental deletion or modification in Unix-like distributions.
-It applies/removes certain attributes to a file or folder in your Linux system.
+Some times, I don't think straight and accidentally "SHIFT+DELETE" my data.
+Worse, I don't even backup the data before deleting them.
+If you're anything like me, here is a good news for you.
+I know an useful commandline utility called "chattr" that is used to prevent files and folders from accidental deletion or modification in Linux.

+Chattr, short for Change Attribute, applies/removes certain attributes to a file or folder in your Linux system.
 So nobody can delete or modify the files and folders either accidentally or intentionally, even as root user.
-Sounds useful, isn’t it?
+Sounds useful, isn't it?
 Indeed!
-In this brief tutorial, we are going to see how to use chattr in real time in-order to prevent files and folders from accidental deletion in Linux.

-Prevent Files And Folders From Accidental Deletion Or Modification In Linux
+Prevent Files And Folders From Accidental Deletion Or Modification In Linux Using Chattr

-By default, Chattr is available in most modern Linux operating systems.
+By default, Chattr comes pre-installed in many Linux operating systems.
 So let us not bother about installation.

 The default syntax of chattr command is: